albertcastaned/ai/README.md

-# AI Personal Repository for school or personal projects
+# Machine Learning / Deep Learning repository for school and personal projects